Emergency Contacts and Procedures

 - Research the local medical facilities and emergency resources in the host country for all locations the program will visit and share the medical contact information with the program participants.

 - Develop an alternate plan or meeting place for the program should the group become separated due to an emergency.
-Share these details with the participants and the Education Abroad Office.
+Share these details with the participants and KSU Education Abroad.

-- Ask the students to not post information on social media until the appropriate authorities have been notified.
+- Discourage students from posting information on social media until the appropriate authorities have been notified.

-- Conduct pre-departure orientations to provide students with information on health, safety, etc., invite the Education Abroad Office to provide pre-departure materials, and request the program participants to complete the pre-departure assessment within the online program application.
+- Conduct pre-departure orientations to provide students with information on health, safety, etc., invite KSU Education Abroad to provide pre-departure materials, and request the program participants to complete the pre-departure assessment within the online program application.

-- Share your host country contact information with the program participants and Education Abroad Office.
+- Share your host country contact information with the program participants and Education Abroad.